 6. Individuals may experience post-acute withdrawal symptoms long after abstaining from the use of opioids such as anxiety, mood swings, low energy, problems with concentration, sleep issues and irritability.

-If yourself, family member or loved one is struggling with opioid addiction you are not alone.
+If yourself, family member or loved one is struggling with prescription opioid addiction you are not alone.
 Call Today to Learn About Your Options.